 Our shared love for fish and wildlife has led to remarkable conservation successes.
 Unfortunately, we have more to do.
 Many species of wildlife are declining across every kind of habitat, from trout-fishing waters to bobwhite quail and other upland bird-hunting grasslands.
 In fact, a third of our nation’s species are at increased risk from meadowlarks that share the bobwhite’s grasslands to salamanders that share the trout streams.

 To save fish and wildlife, our solutions must match the magnitude of the crisis.
 The good news?
 After years of your staunch support, the bipartisan supported Recovering America’s Wildlife Act is close to the finish line.
+Because of your efforts, this bill has passed in the U.S. House of Representatives and is now headed to the Senate for a vote!
 The time is now.
-Our goal is for bill passage this summer.
+Our goal is for bill passage by September.
 Please help rally fellow hunters and anglers today!

 The Act will dedicate $1.39 billion annually to states and tribal nations for proactive, on-the-ground conservation measures, helping wildlife at risk and restoring habitat used by game and fish and all other species nationwide.
 The Recovering America’s Wildlife Act builds on sportsmen-led successes of bringing back wildlife in trouble— from wood ducks to white-tailed deer, and striped bass.
 With more than 82 million hunters and anglers in the U.S., you make up a powerful voice for wildlife.